Theo-Faucher/DiamondHands/README.md

 ## Introduction  <a name="introduction"></a>

-(The "Introduction" text above is formatted in heading 2 style.)
-The main goal of this project is to explore *(insert project idea here)*.
+The main goal of this project is to explore potential price movement correlations between Bitcoin and a variety of other cryptocurrencies.
+This research aimed to predict price movement using two primary indicators:
+    1. Leading Indicators
+    2. Lagging Indicators

 ## Methodology <a name="meth"></a>

 Here is some code that we used to develop our analysis.
 Blah Blah.
 [More details are provided in the Appendix](page2).